-In all truth, there is no such thing as a fearless person, but a person living in fear is a person behind bars more powerful than steel.
+In all truth, there is no such thing as a fearless person, but a person living in any kind of fear is a person behind bars more powerful than steel.
 Throughout the Bible, the Word of God tells us “FEAR NOT” so to assure us of the promise, comfort, security, and peace found in God alone.

 - Fear not life.
 Why?
 “For I am the way the truth and the life” – John 14:6